 Simplification Isn’t Easy

 To build a successful Watch app, it’s important to simplify your app as much as possible.
 This can be a challenge as complicated layouts and rendering are banned.
-Always remember to simplify and mobile app develop an app that is a minimal version of what you are offering on an iPhone.
+Always remember to simplify and develop a mobile app that is a minimal version of what you are offering on an iPhone.

 Simplifying the process requires you to go through each page of your iOS app and figure out if it’s important enough to be added to the Watch app.
 Keep the most important details right on top as users are unlikely to keep scrolling.
 Further, the small the screen size, the faster they will expect it to load.
 This in turn creates an opportunity to make the backend processes simpler.
 Not only will it improve response times, it will make the whole user experience better by focusing on quick access to top functionality.